 As a rule, a longer-term employment contract or consecutive fixed-term employment contracts mean that you will be required to apply for an EPC for the purposes of establishment.

-It is a good idea to clarify the situation prior to submitting an EPA application.
-If the host Member State considers an EPA for temporary and occasional service provision to be insufficient in your circumstances, you will be required to submit a new application for the purposes of establishment.
+It is a good idea to clarify the situation prior to submitting an EPC application.
+If the host Member State considers an EPC for temporary and occasional service provision to be insufficient in your circumstances, you will be required to submit a new application for the purposes of establishment.
 A new fee will be payable for this service.

 How to apply for an EPC through the YourEurope website